Kanth Josyula, Mitesh Patel, Kaushik Patel, Scott Batcheller

 These functional oligothiophenes can be synthesized from synthetic intermediates via a number of different reactions.
 Suzuki coupling2 has proven to be particularly advantageous in the large scale production of oligothiophenes.
 Among the advantages of Suzuki coupling are predictable scaling reactions, less-toxic reagents, simple removal of metallic impurities and the ability to further purify products by sublimation.
 In addition, coupling building blocks are commercially available, allowing for the simple synthesis of any required oligothiophene.

-Figure 1 illustrates different synthetic pathways to oligothiophene building blocks, and ultimately to functional oligothiophenes via Suzuki Coupling.
+Figure 1.illustrates different synthetic pathways to oligothiophene building blocks, and ultimately to functional oligothiophenes via Suzuki Coupling.

 Functional oligiothiophenes can be synthesized by reacting boronic acid and bromide intermediates in the presence of a palladium catalyst and a base as part of a Suzuki Coupling reaction.
-A general constructor is presented in Figure 2.

-Figure 3 illustrates a representation of functional oligothiophenes synthesized via Suzuki Coupling.
+Figure 3.Illustrates a representation of functional oligothiophenes synthesized via Suzuki Coupling.